Oxygem/node-distributed-task/README.md

 #### Failover/HA Policies

 + Distributors/workers/Redis are generally expected to be up
-    * reconnects are attempted every loop (w/ no backoff)
-    * shorter loop is recommended for workers than distributors
++ A shorter loop is recommended for workers than distributors
 + All distributors/workers must have the same timezone set
 + Distributors/workers send health checks to each other according to a configured time interval
 + Both distributor and worker acknowledge disconnect on stream close + after missed health check